 If your PIP award has increased

-Your health needs or disability may have increased since your last assessment.
+Your health needs or disability might have increased since your last assessment.

-If your PIP award is more than you were getting on DLA, you may now qualify for extra help that wasn’t available before.
+If your PIP award is more than you were getting on DLA, you might now qualify for extra help that wasn’t available before.

 Extra benefits and help if your PIP award has increased

-If you’re now getting the enhanced rate of the mobility component of PIP you may qualify for help with transport costs through Motability or the Blue Badge parking scheme.
+If you’re now getting the enhanced rate of the mobility component of PIP you might qualify for help with transport costs through otability or the Blue Badge parking scheme.

-You may also qualify for discounts on public transport if you’re getting any rate of PIP.
+You might also qualify for discounts on public transport if you’re getting any rate of PIP.

 If you’re now getting the daily living component of PIP, you might be entitled to extra disability premiums if you’re getting certain benefits, including: